Emma-Zim/DatabaseManagement/README.md

 # How To Run Application
 To run this application, it is recommended that the following steps are followed.
 MacOS:
--Navigate to terminal
+1.Navigate to terminal

 Windows OS:
--Open console
+1.Open console